Ragini IPS: Production

 The filming of Ragini IPS began on 24 May 2012, on Ragini Dwivedi's 22nd birthday.
 The stunts for the film were directed by Mass Madha.
 Director Anand P. Raju approached actress Rishika Singh for an important role in the film but later opted for Bollywood actress Kavita Radheshyam.
 Having been trained in Taekwondo, all the stunts in the film were performed by Dwivedi herself without using a body double.

 Soundtrack

-The music of the film was composed by Emil Mohammad.
+The music of the film was composed by Emil Mohammed.
 The soundtrack album of the film was released on 8 March 2014.
 The raunchy song "Menasina Kaaee" went viral on social media and Bollywood actress Kavita Radheshyam who debuts with this film in Kannada was compared with late south Indian actress and sex symbol Silk Smitha by press and media.

 Reception

 Kavya Christopher of The Times of India gave the album a rating of one out of five and said, "The number of songs for Ragini IPS has been restricted to two, and it is undoubtedly one of the wisest decisions taken by whosoever has done that." and concluded writing, "Musically, this film assures just mediocrity."